VisDunneRight/IDMVis/README.md

 specifically for recommending adjustments to patient insulin protocol, diet, and behavior.
 IDMVis is built with JavaScript and the d3.js library.

+# Setup
+- Open terminal/command prompt.
+- Fork and clone this repository to your local system in a dedicated folder.
+- At the command line, run python -m http.server with the version Python 3.

 # Authors
 Yixuan Zhang, Kartik Chanana, and Cody Dunne